nooku/guides.nooku.org/README.md

 * you understand the HTTP verbs
 * you understand the principles of REST

-If you don’t know what these things are, it’s too early for you to start to start using Nooku, trust me, have a look at another framework, sorry :(
+If you don’t know what these things are, start googling :)

 Happy coding! :)